 Every student in FBISD has access to a quality visual arts education with self-expression and process at the heart of every program.
 Each and every FBISD school has an art trained specialist to facilitate learning and promoting Studio Habits of Mind.
 The Visual Arts curriculum follows the Texas Essential Knowledge and Skills (TEKS) for the Fine Arts.

 Visual Arts students have the oportunity to participate in exhibitions and contests throughout the year.
-FBISD visual arts students have won numerous local, regional, state, national awards.
+FBISD Visual Arts students have won numerous local, regional, state, and national awards.

-This year FBISD received the prestigious Reserve Grand Championhip for Clements HS at the Houston Rodeo and School Arts Show - 2020
+This year, FBISD received the prestigious Reserve Grand Championship for Clements HS at the Houston Rodeo and School Arts Show - 2020.

 This course is designed to enable students to develop their problem-solving and creative thinking skills while teaching them to to perceive the world around them, interpret emotion through a variety of artistic media, and evaluate their own artwork as well as work of other artists.
 Students explore basic elements of art and principles of design using a variety of media and technique concentrating on both traditionaland contemporary.
 Students may be required to purchase some materials (art kit or supply list).
 An art fee may be required in some instances.
 Sketchbooks are required.